mmccoy2345/Writing-practice-2/README.md

 helpful tool for making connections and finding job oppourtunities.
 LinkedIn can help users to further their careers and showcase professional growth.
 ## 8 Steps to get you started
-1. Go to [LinkedIn](https://www.linkedin.com) and click join now in thr top right hand corner
+1. Go to [LinkedIn](https://www.linkedin.com) and click join now in the top right hand corner
 ![LinkedIn signup page](step1.png)
 2. Enter your information like your name and email
 3. Verify your email address through a link sent to you in your inbox